gucci-j/gucci-j.github.io/index.md

 ## Currently

-I'm a bachelor student at [Tokyo University of Agriculture and Technology](http://www.tuat.ac.jp/en/), majoring in Computer and Information Sciences.
+I'm an undergraduate student at [Tokyo University of Agriculture and Technology](http://www.tuat.ac.jp/en/), majoring in Computer and Information Sciences.

 ## Research interests